A mix of housing types and sizes will offer choice for buyers and renters. Housing will respond to the area’s landscape, including creeks and views.

 Areas close to the neighbourhood centre and community facilities, as well as in the south of the precinct could provide low-rise medium density residential development.
 This could include town houses of up to three storeys.
 These areas will provide a transition to lower density areas within the precinct.

 These homes will be on lots at least 2,000 square metres and are a buffer between residential areas and surrounding bushland or national parks.

 We are looking at how we can deliver affordable housing for key workers in Ingleside.
 We are also reviewing the Draft North District Plan that has set a target of 5%-10% of floor space for affordable rental housing.
-We will make these findings available during the formal exhibition in early 2018.
+We will make these findings available during the formal exhibition in late 2018.